-Measures in the draft plan to improve road safety and the level of service provided by state highways and local roads through the Wairarapa corridor were supported by many submitters.
+Submitters supported measures in the draft plan to improve road safety and the level of service provided by state highways and local roads through the Wairarapa corridor.

 Some submitters sought these projects sooner than is currently signalled in the plan - for example improvements to the Rimutaka Hill Road, State Highway 2 intersection upgrades, and the Waihenga Bridge replacement.